rust-lang/blog.rust-lang.org/posts/2019-10-28-nll-hard-errors.md

 * `url` version 1.7.0 -- you can upgrade to 1.7.2, though you'd be better off upgrading to 2.1.0
 * `nalgebra` version 0.16.13 -- you can upgrade to 0.16.14, though you'd be better off upgrading to 0.19.0
+* `rusttype` version 0.2.0 to 0.2.3 -- you can upgrade to 0.2.4, though you'd be better off looking at upgrading to 0.8.1

 You can find out which crates you rely upon using the [cargo-tree] command.
 If you find that you *do* rely (say) on `url` 1.7.0, you can upgrade to 1.7.2 by executing: